zhuyingda/webster/README.md

 - If you are intrested about this project;
 - If you want to develop some web crawler program and you prefer javascript than python;
 - Or you just want to have a crawling framework which can scrape asynchronism content in a web page;

-**Please star and watch this repository, I am sure that you will not be disappointed at webster**.
+- Please star and watch this repository, I am sure that you will not be disappointed at webster.
 ------

 ## Requirements